JackSzwergold/Writing/memories/Hanging Out in TriBeCa in the 1970s.md

 It was a garment factory and my mom, dad and I heaed out from the ass end of Brooklyn to TriBeCa to look for work.

+We all took the train out one Satuday morning.
+I was grey and overcast.
+The subway was one of those rickety old cars that was kinda corrugated on the side.
+The trip was fun.
+I liked looking out the windows.
+Especially the window of the first car.
+I’d get excited toys, balls and junk

 ***